CNC router: Stone

 A stone CNC router is a type of CNC router machine designed for marble, granite, artificial stone, tombstone, ceramic tiles, glass machining, polishing for arts and crafts, etc. Wood, metal and stone require different "bits" or "inserts".
-There is bit call as diamond tools with different diameter 4mm,6mm,8mm mainly used.
+There is bit call as diamond tools with different diameter 4mm, 6mm, 8mm mainly used.
 For wood CNC-ing, bits with sharp cutting edges are used, while for Stone CNC-ing, the bits are made of a metal bar with a sintered layer of extremely hard but roughly shaped particles.
 Routing CNC is more like grinding than cutting.

-Because stone dust is very abrasive, these routers also have much better protection for the guide rails(bellow cover).
+Because stone dust is very abrasive, these routers also have much better protection for the guide rails (below cover).
 With "wood" routers the guide rails are often visible from the outside & unprotected, while stone routers are fully covered.

 Stone routers also have a water recirculation system.
 A small jet of water is pointed at the router bit and this captures almost all fine stone dust in the water, which then flows to a collection reservoir where the stone particles settle on the bottom.

 Polyurethane foam

 Polyurethane foam can also be cut using a CNC router in order to produce complex shapes which would otherwise be difficult or impossible to replicate by hand.
 Depending on the type of foam being converted, a CNC router would be able to cut through up to an 8lb density.
 By converting a CAD design file into a CAM file, the CNC Router is able to read relevant information and produce a highly accurate finished product.

+Styrofoam can also be cut using a CNC router, making it an ideal material for creating detailed prototypes, signage, and architectural models.